Presidential Picks

 How do I find subject guides?

-The subject guides created by the Undergraduate Library can be found here.
+Here’s a list of all the Undergraduate Library’s subject guides.
 Don’t see what you’re looking for?
 Check out the entire collection of research guides prepared by University of Illinois at Urbana-Champaign libraries.
 Still not finding what you need?
 Send us an email or comment on this blog post to let us know about a subject area or topic you’d like for us to create a guide on.

 How do I use subject guides?